OPA1234/Cypress-Task/README.md

-Please find the cypress automation test inside the Cypress Task\cypress\e2e\CypressTask.
-Every test is separate file
+Please find the cypress automation tests inside the Cypress Task\cypress\e2e\CypressTask.
+Every test is a separate file